IshwariK117/Ransomware-Transaction-Classification-using-Random-Forest/README.md

 Ransomware is a type of malicious software that restricts access to a victim's data until a ransom is paid.
 While some versions encrypt files, making them unreadable, others simply lock the device.
 In more advanced forms, known as crypto viral extortion, files are encrypted in a way that makes recovery without the decryption key nearly impossible.
 The whole ransomware economy revolves around cryptocurrency.
 Hence, the classification of normal and ransomware transactions plays a vital role in ransomware attack forensics.

 We aim to construct a sophisticated system capable of identifying ransomware transactions.
-We have performed a feasibility analysis of state-of-the-art machine learning models and found that Random Forest performs far better than other classification models.
+We have performed a feasibility analysis of state-of-the-art machine learning models and found that <span style="background-color: yellow">Random Forest performs far better than other classification models</span>.
 For the aforementioned scenario, we have used a standard dataset with over 3,000 samples, focusing on five different types of ransomware families: Cerber, Locky, TeslaCrypt, Yakes, and Reveton.
-Hence, we are proposing a ransomware transaction classification model based on the Random Forest machine learning method.
+Hence, we are proposing a ransomware transaction classification model based on the <span style="background-color: yellow">Random Forest machine learning method</span>.

 ## Getting Started